EliahKagan/VidDraw/README.md

 #### Thin title bars

-Even older Windows systems, such as Windows 7, have very thin title bars, at least when styling is turned off or classic styling is used.
+Old Windows operating systems, such as Windows 7, have very thin title bars, at least when styling is turned off or classic styling is used.
 This makes the border around the canvas (which turns red to indicate recording) look excessively thick.
 It&rsquo;s probably not worth it to detect and handle this